willh/willh.github.com/_posts/2019-02-01-mapping-the-work-of-a-software-developer.md

   - implementing work which is needed for for product parts - configuration and integration
   - implementing work which is needed for integrating commodity parts - orchestration, selection
   - identify work we do which we have to do, and work we do which we want to do

+### The Value Chain
 - value chain: new features, new products
     - breaking problem into components
     - developing the system
       - writing new code for custom parts